Welcome to Job Prices – The UK’s most trusted price research website.

 According to research by Job Prices, the average number of tuition hours is 45

-In addition, most of the instructors we contacted advised us to practice with a friend or relative to compliment the professional driving tuition.
+In addition, most of the instructors we contacted advised us to practice with a friend or relative to complement the professional driving tuition.

 Many of the firms we contacted offered discounts for the first 5 lessons or so and we have included this in our average cost per lesson, which is based on 45 lessons.